 UNIVERSITY OF WISCONSIN River Falls

-Our Fall and Spring 2015-16 event dates are set!
+Our Spring 2016 event dates are set!
 See details about each at Events.

 A retirement celebration for Dr. Kurt Leichtle was held Wednesday, May 6, 2015.
 Many colleagues, alumni, students and friends stopped by to wish him well.